CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 :-------------------------:|:-------------------------:
 ![Render Img](img/NOSSAA.JPG) | ![Render Img](img/DoF.JPG)

-* String Compaction
+### String Compaction

 Since we are using naive path tracing method, many rays may reflect out of the scene and become useless computation.
-To optimize it, we have
+To optimize it, we need to remove these useless ray from path tracer.

+In this project I use the `thrust::stable_partition` kernal to partition these paths based on completion.

+This method is really useful for unclosed scene and bring performance improvement to the MCPT since the GPU will compute less rays after each bounce.

+But for closed scene, since no ray will bounce outside the scene, this method will not bring performance improvement in this case.

-* Material Sorting
+### Material Sorting

-* First bounce Caching
+### First bounce Caching

-## GLTF Mesh Loading
+### GLTF Mesh Loading

-# Performance Analysis

 ## Reference